trisDeveloper/focusty/README.md

 ### Task Management 📅

 - **Adding Tasks**: Effortlessly add new tasks by clicking on the today tasks section and providing essential details such as title, description, date, and time.
-- **Editing Tasks**: Seamlessly modify task details, mark tasks as completed, or remove tasks directly from the calendar view.
+- **Editing Tasks**: Seamlessly modify task details, mark tasks as completed, change colors or remove tasks directly from the calendar view.
 - **Recurring Tasks**: Easily create and manage repeating tasks to keep your productivity on track.
 - **Drag-and-Drop**: Streamline your workflow by effortlessly rearranging tasks through intuitive drag-and-drop gestures.